GPUOpen-LibrariesAndSDKs/RadeonProRenderUSD/README.md

-AMD Radeon ProRender USD Hydra delegate
+AMD Radeon ProRender rendering plugin for USD Hydra
 ===========================

 This plugin allows fast GPU or CPU accelerated viewport rendering on all OpenCL 1.2 hardware for the open source USD and Hydra system